MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/08/devtools-116.md

 <!-- ====================================================================== -->
 ## React Developer Tools extension retains state of tools

 Prior to Microsoft Edge 116, if you were in Focus Mode while using the React Developer Tools extension, the state of a tool in DevTools wasn't maintained when you switched to another tool and then switched back.
-This issue has been resolved.
+This issue has been fixed.

 See also:
 * [React Developer Tools](https://microsoftedge.microsoft.com/addons/detail/react-developer-tools/gpphkfbcpidddadnkolkpfckpihlkkil) - extension at the Edge Add-ons store